Alcohol And Blood Pressure Problems Go Hand In Hand

 Some shocking results

-The team running the survey stated: “Alcohol use disorders are becoming more common in younger people.
-Our young men and women have to be clearly advised about their alcohol misuse, including binge drinking, and instructed on how excessive alcohol consumption may affect their heart health and overall wellness.”
+The survey team stated: “Alcohol use disorders are becoming more common in younger people.
+Our young men and women must be clearly advised about their alcohol misuse, including binge drinking, and instructed on how excessive alcohol consumption may affect their heart health and overall wellness.”

-The research study adds to the evidence that alcohol use may affect high blood pressure and cholesterol levels for some people.
+The research study adds to the evidence that alcohol use may affect some people’s high blood pressure and cholesterol levels.

 Stroke risk & age